Pick up at your accommodation.......

 - When you arrive back to the bus station in Puno, you need to pay the “tax” for the bus ride back to Cusco.
 This is approximately S/1.50.
 Look for the booth with the sign “TAMES”.
 This is where you need to give them your bus ticket and they will apply a sticker of proof of tax payment.

-*Group size from 10 to 35 people. *This option visit "Uros", "Amantani" & "Taquile". *Includes confortable sleeper bus round trip.
+From $115 USD per person per person*Group size from 10 to 35 people. *This option visit "Uros", "Amantani" & "Taquile". *Includes confortable sleeper bus round trip.

 Deposit via Paypal & Credit Card